somrajroy/CloudLandingZone/README.md

 #### Discretionary Tags (Recommended but Context-Dependent)
-Leverage these tags based on project complexity, compliance needs, or multi-cloud requirements.
+These tags are not mandatory, but they improve cost allocation, billing insights, or environment-level governance: Leverage these tags based on project complexity, compliance needs, or multi-cloud requirements.
 There can be other tags too (e.g. `automation_flag`, `dr_tier` etc.) <br/>

 | **Tag Key**       | **Purpose**                   | **Why Useful**                                                                                 |
 | ----------------- | ----------------------------- | ---------------------------------------------------------------------------------------------- |